anettrolikova/planett/index.md

 *[planett.eth](https://opensea.io/planett.eth) is my public ENS which I use primarily for DAOs but I also own [anett.eth](http://opensea.com/anett.eth) which I use mainly for [POAPs](https://app.poap.xyz/scan/anett.eth)*

 This page is WIP (Work In Progress) it may change over time.
 I'm updating it on a very irregular basis.
+Latest update: 3/10/2025